fkie-cad/filesharer/README.md

 ### Encryption
-Encryption is done by RSA (PKCS1 padding) and AES256 in CBC mode.
+Encryption is done by RSA (OAEP padding) and AES256 in CBC mode.
 An AES secret and IV as randomly created for each file.
 The AES secret and IV is encrypted with the public RSA key and sent to the server.
 Then the file header and data is sent over encrypted with the AES key.